-Since, in our example, we have decided to ask what the pets name is, we would simply create a single line text field.
+Since, in our example, we have decided to ask what the pet's name is, we would simply create a single line text field.

 In the advanced tab, turn on the filtering switch.
 This time, however, do not check the Add to 'Filter List' option.

-Instead, choose what will happen when the trigger question is answered.
+Instead, choose what happens when the trigger question is answered.
 Look for the field labeled Show when and choose your trigger question from the drop-down menu.
 We named ours 'pet' in the previous step.
 Please note that we also chose to start the question hidden so that the customer doesn't see it unless they choose the trigger option.

-We will show the question we are working on when the answer selected is yes.
+We show the question we are working on when the answer selected is yes.
 This is highlighted in the screenshot above.

 Once you've clicked Update, the filter is complete.

 So how does it work?
 Well, basically, if the customer were to select 'no' when asked if they had a pet, nothing would change and they would continue to fill out the rest of the form.
 If they choose 'yes', however, then the second question magically appears below it.
 See below for an example:

 It's worth playing around a bit with the different options, as you could make the second question visible at first, and then disappear if a particular option is chosen by the customer.
 It really depends on what you're looking to do!

 The Filtering Add to 'Filter List' trigger option can only be used with multiple-choice form field types, such as Multiple Choice Radio, Multiple Checkboxes, and Dropdown Select.